 Outcome Agreement Theme Outcome Agreement Theme 2: Ensuring people receive the help they need to live fulfilled lives Monmouthshire Theme(s) Older people are able to live their good life Vulnerable families are supported Wales Programme for Gove Theme & Outcome rnment 21 st Century Health Care Ensuring people receive the help they nee ed to live fulfilled lives MCC Evaluation score 2013/ 2015/16 /14 - Fully Successful During the term of the agreement we will: What have we done so far?
 What difference has it made so far?
 Progress Produce a robust business ase to secure funding to eliver a local area co- ordination pilot for loca The pr coordin After C group Health et agreed the business case and funding al area co-ordination in October 2014. oject became known as community nation to avoid confusion with Looked Children.
 It was overseen by a steering of partners including Aneurin Bevan Board, Gwent Police, the voluntary sector egistered Social Landlords.
 Cabinet agreed funding for the pilot, however successful bids to external sources of revenue, including the Intermediate Care Fund were also successful.
-Achieved Establish community coordination pilot in Abergavenny and Caldicot and decide whether or not to use throughout the county.
-Abergavenny and Caldicot were identified as the sites for the pilots.
-These were launched at well- attended community events in the towns leisure centres in Autumn 2013 before being launched in April 2014 (Abergavenny) and June 2014 (Caldicot) Coordinators worked in these towns to develop inclusive and mutually supportive communities.
+Achieved Abergavenny and Caldicot were identified as the sites for the pilots.
+These were launched at well-attended community events in the towns leisure centres in Autumn 2013 before being launched in April 2014 (Abergavenny) and June 2014 (Caldicot) se throughout the county. venny and Caldicot were identified as the r the pilots.
+These were launched at well- ed community events in the towns leisure in Autumn 2013 before being launched in 014 (Abergavenny) and June 2014 Coordinators worked in these towns to develop inclusive and mutually supportive communities.
 As a place based, point of contact, coordinators are worked to simplify (and better connect) the system for local people.
 Individual case studies show some early successes.
 A evaluation presented to Adults Select and Cabinet concluded that the approach would not continue in its initial form but elements should be retained as part of a new placed based approach.
 Achieved Appoint four co-ordinators ommunity coordinators were appointed as the pilot phase.
 Our coordinators engaged with over 1000 individuals.
 Individual case studies show positive impact.
 The learning suggests that scaling up the pilot would not lead to deeper cost-avoidance in the short-term as it has not proved possible to 'pull' people out of traditional services.
 On Target